natir/blog/_posts/2018-04-04-long-reads-overlaper-compare.md

 | mhap overlaps                    |       319.744     |     9.38 %              |
 |---------------------------------+-------------------+-------------------------+

-Out of all overlaps found by minimap2 (5,640,643), 9.53% of these overlaps are found only by this overlapper.
-For mhap this value is 5.98% (out of 5,336,610 overlaps), they share 88.21 % and 93.24 % of overlaps for minimap and mhap respectively.
+Out of all overlaps found by minimap2 (5,640,643), 9.54% of these overlaps are found only by this overlapper, for mhap this value is 5.98% (out of 5,336,610 overlaps).
-Graphmap and hisea have less specific overlaps.

 |-+-+-+-+-|
 | | mhap | minimap | graphmap | hisea |